 - harassment.2

-As to discrimination, the FEHA makes it unlawful for any employer of five or more employees to discriminate on the basis of:
+As to discrimination, the FEHA makes it unlawful for any employer of five or more employees to discriminate based on:

 - race,